Abbie McKay

 Abbie McKay (born 15 November 2000) is an Australian rules footballer playing for the Carlton Football Club in the AFL Women's (AFLW).
-The daughter of Carlton premiership player Andrew, McKay was the first AFLW player drafted under the father–daughter rule, and has served as Carlton captain since 2025, following in her father's footsteps.
+The daughter of Carlton premiership player Andrew, McKay was the first AFLW player drafted under the father–daughter rule, and has served as Carlton captain since 2025, following in the footsteps of her father.
 She was nominated for the AFL Women's Rising Star award in round 3 of the 2021 season.

 Early life

 McKay's father Andrew was a premiership player for Carlton in 1995.
+Her younger sister Sophie McKay is a teammate at Carlton.